spectrayan/server-sent-events/libs/ng-sse-client/README.md

 - `lastEventIdParamName?: string` — query param name for lastEventId on reconnect.
 - `reconnection?: SseReconnectionConfig`
 - `callbacks?: EventCallbackConfig[]` — see next section.
+- `hooks?: SseClientHooks` — lifecycle hooks for connection and events.

 ### Event callbacks (optional)
 You can trigger HTTP calls when events arrive — useful for acknowledgement flows, analytics, etc.